bigchaindb/bigchaindb/docs/source/models.md

 The owner(s) of an asset can specifiy conditions (ILP crypto-conditions) which others must fulfill (satisfy) in order to become the new owner(s) of the asset.
 For example, a crypto-condition might require a signature from the owner, or from m-of-n owners (a threshold condition, e.g. 3-of-4).

 When someone creates a transfer transaction with the goal of changing an asset's owners, they must fulfill the asset's current crypto-conditions (i.e. in a fulfillment), and they must provide new conditions (including the list of new owners).
-The client who creates a transfer transaction need not be one of the owners of the asset, nor one of the new owners.
-All they need to do is fulfill the current conditions on the asset (which usually means getting one or more signatures from the owners).

 Every create transaction contains exactly one fulfillment-condition pair.
 A transfer transaction can contain multiple fulfillment-condition pairs: one per asset transferred.
 Every fulfillment in a transfer transaction (input) must correspond to a condition (output) in a previous transaction.
 The diagram below illustrates some of these concepts: transactions are represented by light grey boxes, fulfillments have a label like `f:0`, and conditions have a label like `c:0`.